json-api/json-api/format/index.md

 The value of the `attributes` key is an object (an "attributes object").
-Members of the attributes object ("attributes") represent information about the resource in which it's defined.
+Members of the attributes object ("attributes") represent information about the resource object in which it's defined.

 Attributes may contain any valid JSON value.